Varicose Vein Surgery Hospital for Safe Vein Treatment

 - Nerve injury or numbness: There is also a slight chance of nerve injury, which can lead to temporary numbness or tingling around the surgical area.
 In most situations, this improves over time as the nerves heal naturally.

-- Blood clots (rare but serious): serious but rare risk is the development of blood clots (deep vein thrombosis).
+- Blood clots (rare but serious): A serious but rare risk is the development of blood clots (deep vein thrombosis).
 This condition requires prompt medical attention, but careful post-surgical care and early mobilization help minimize the likelihood.

 - Temporary bruising or swelling: Patients commonly experience temporary bruising or swelling, especially after less invasive procedures such as varicose vein laser surgery.
 These effects are considered normal and typically resolve within a few weeks as the legs recover.